 The St. Louis Cemetery is the oldest and most popular cemetery located in the city.
 These cemeteries are also known as the “city of the dead”.
 It is also the final resting place of many interesting and notable people like the voodoo queen Marie Laveau.

 Also, do stop by famous attractions like the LaLaurie Mansion and the New Orleans Pharmacy Museum to add to the ‘ghostly’ experience.

 New Orleans city is popular for its celebratory culture and art and music scene but there is also the dark side of the city that some may even call infamous.
 So don’t miss out on this eerie side of the town and be prepared to be ‘haunted’.

 4. Hop on a Streetcar

-Exploring Crescent City by its legendary and historic streetcars is something one can boast about as one of the popular things to do in New Orleans.
+Exploring Crescent City by its legendary and historic streetcars is something one can boast about as one of the popular things to do.

 As the cars glide underneath giant oak trees and pass the antebellum museums, they offer relaxing views and present to you the charms and beauty of New Orleans city.
 A rider does not just board a streetcar, they are experiencing a piece of movable New Orleans history.

-There are three lines operating right now: St Charles line, the Canal Street Line, and the Rampart line.
+There are three lines operating right now: the St Charles Line, the Canal Street Line, and the Rampart Line.
 These historic streetcars are the first passenger railroads introduced in the US and one of the oldest continuously operating street railways in the entire world.